subygan/subygan.github.io/blog/tech/hacks/ruby_v_xcode.md

 sudo xcode-select -switch /
 ```

-I checked the manpages ( A habit I'm trying to form) It seems like this changes the xcode scope to global. and makes available all the tools and env variables.
+I checked the manpages It seems like this changes the xcode scope to global. and makes available all the tools and env variables.